 A risk factor is anything that increases a person’s chance of getting a disease.
 Some risk factors can be negated, such as factors in the environment or lifestyle choices, and others, such as age, family history and race, cannot.

-Standard types of treatment for cancer are surgery, radiation therapy, chemotherapy, hormone therapy and biological therapy.
+Standard types of treatment for cancer are surgery, radiation therapy, chemotherapy, hormone therapy and biologic therapy.
 These treatments may be used alone, but often combined to maximize the patients’ long-term survival.
 Surgery and radiation therapy are considered local treatments, as they target the cancer cells in the tumor and near it.
-Chemotherapy, hormone therapy and biological therapy are systemic treatments, meaning they travel through the bloodstream reaching cancer cells all over the body.
-Patients should work closely with their Oncologist to determine the best individualized treatment options
+Chemotherapy, hormone therapy and biologic therapy are systemic treatments, meaning they travel through the bloodstream reaching cancer cells all over the body.
+Patients should work closely with their Oncologist to determine the best individualized treatment options.

 Remission is a decrease in or disappearance of signs and symptoms of cancer.
 In partial remission, some, but not all, signs and symptoms of cancer have disappeared.
 In complete remission, all signs and symptoms of cancer have disappeared, although cancer still may be in the body.

 Is there a cure for cancer?

 Today, there is no cure.
 Tremendous scientific advances have significantly extended patient survival rates, and many patients today will never have recurrence of their disease.
 However, even after successful treatment, there may remain cancerous or precancerous cells in the body.
 Cancer patients, must maintain a high level of vigilance for the rest of their life, as the risk still remains.